Outdoor Research Ascendant Hoody Review

 Weight & Compressibility

-Our small sized Ascendant weighs 11.3 ounces, the same weight as our Editors' Choice Award winner, the Rab Xenon X. It's lighter than the Nano-Air Hoody and an ounce heavier than the Nano-Air Light Hybrid Hoody.
+Our small sized Ascendant weighs 11.3 ounces, which is one of the lightest choices among our test fleet.
+Outdoor Research claims that a size medium would only average 13 ounces, which is barely much more.
 We stuffed this jacket into its hood down to the size of a football, but it would pack down even smaller into a stuff sack.
 It does not have a built-in stowaway pocket.

 The stretchy Pertex Microlight stretch woven shell fabric and the soft, fleece-like feel of the Polartec Alpha Direct insulation against the skin make for an extremely comfy jacket.
 The Ascendant is a well-tailored mid-layer, and our testers found it to be form-fitting without feeling tight or restricting.
 The two handwarmer pockets are lined with Polartec Alpha.
 They are fairly deep, and we never had any items fall out, but they don't have zippers, so keep that in mind when storing important items.
 There is a small zippered chest pocket for keys, lighters, credit cards, and anything else you don't want to lose.
 Without pocket zippers, this jacket feels very comfortable under a harness, under a hardshell, and while in a sleeping bag.
 The hood is stretchy and stays in place well, even before we pulled the cinch cord tight, locking everything in place.

-We think this jacket is a great mid layer, but what makes it soft, supple, and breathable also makes it very vulnerable to rain.
+We think this jacket is a great mid-layer, but what makes it soft, supple, and breathable also makes it very vulnerable to rain.
 The Ascendant is not treated with a durable waterproof repellent (DWR), and it soaked through in our shower test immediately.
 While this jacket isn't designed to be waterproof, it is one of the least water-resistant of the insulated jackets in our review.
-If this jacket gets soaked, it takes a long time to dry out, whereas if a jacket with DWR treatment gets wet in a downpour, the DWR prevents the insulation from becoming totally water-logged, leading to much faster drying times.
+If this jacket gets soaked, it takes a long time to dry out, whereas if a jacket with DWR treatment gets wet in a downpour, the DWR prevents the insulation from becoming waterlogged, leading to much faster drying times.